RS1 Maps

 3.5.
 Delete bookmarks

 You can delete one bookmark or all at once.
 To delete a bookmark, select it and click on the trash can icon.
 Confirm by clicking on “Accept”.
-To delete all markers from the map, go to “Markers” (blue button with the star) and select “Delete all markers”.
+To delete all bookmarks on the map, go to the red button with the trash can and select "Delete ALL bookmarks".
 As in the previous case, click “OK” to confirm.

 4. Routes